Table of Contents

 The majority of U.S. workers are considered ‘at-will,’ meaning they can be fired at any time for any lawful reason, as long as it does not violate anti-discrimination or labor laws.
 It is illegal for an employer to fire an employee based on race, color, religion, sex, national origin, age, disability, or genetic information or in retaliation for engaging in protected activities.
 When a company terminates an employee for reasons that violate labor laws, it is considered wrongful termination.

 Generally, wrongful termination claims are subject to a statute of limitations, which means you have a limited time to file.
-For federal claims, you typically have 180 days to file with the Equal Employment Opportunity Commission (EEOC).
+For federal claims, you typically have 180 days to file with the EEOC.

 Some states have different timelines.
 For example, in California, you have 3 years to file with the Department of Fair Employment and Housing (DFEH).
 Depending on why your employer fired you, you’ll likely need to file a complaint with a government agency (either federal or state).
 In some cases, you might also be able to file a wrongful termination lawsuit.